 - Measure this distance from any point on the floor and mark the spot on the wall.
 This is where you should install the wall-mounting hardware to hang your picture.

-Ensure that your project won’t come crashing down from its new height later on by selecting wall-mounting hardware—such as a standard picture-hanging nails (available on Amazon) or adhesive-backed 3M Command Sawtooth Picture Hangers (available on The Home Depot).
+Ensure that your project won’t come crashing down from its new height later on by selecting wall-mounting hardware—such as a standard picture-hanging nails (available on Amazon) or adhesive-backed 3M Command Sawtooth Picture Hangers (available at Walmart).
 Follow manufacturer instructions to install and check your work with a level to perfectly hang your photo for all to see.